PeterMakus/SeisMIC/docs/source/modules/correlate/get_started.rst

         stretch_range : 0.03
         # number of stretching increments
         stretch_steps : 1001
+        # Return the similarity matrix for each dv/v estimate
+        # required for post processing.
+If False, saves some RAM and disk space
+        return_sim_mat : True

         #### Reference trace extraction
         #  win_inc : Length in days of each reference time window to be used for trace extraction